lit/lit/dev-docs/design/how-lit-works.md

 ### 2.3.
 Create a lit-html `Template`

 The `Template` class does most of the heavy-lifting for preparing a template.
 It walks the tree of nodes in a `<template>` element finding the markers inserted in step 2.1.
 If a marker is found, either in an attribute, as a marker comment node, or in text content, the depth-first index of the node is recorded, along with the type of expression (`'text'` or `'attribute'`) and the name of the attribute.
+The metadata containing the depth-first index of the node and type of expression is called a `TemplatePart` in the source.

-`Template` has to do different work for specific Node types:
+When traversing the tree of nodes, `Template` does different work for specific Node types:

 #### Element

-For each attribute on the element, if it has a `$lit$` suffix (also called a `boundAttributeSuffix`), then the expression represents either a `PropertyPart`, `BooleanAttributePart`, `EventPart`, or `AttributePart`.
-These are distinguished by the first character in the attribute name.
+For each attribute on the element, if it has a `$lit$` suffix, then the expression represents either a `PropertyPart`, `BooleanAttributePart`, `EventPart`, or `AttributePart`.
+These can be distinguished by the first character in the attribute name ([see authored colum in Parts table](#parts)).

-Bound attributes are removed and an expression metadata object is created that records its location and name.
+Bound attributes are removed and a `TemplatePart` is created that records its location and name.

 An attribute on the element may also represent an `ElementPart` in the case where the attribute name starts with the marker sentinel value.
 E.g. `<div ${} ${}>` is marked up as `<div lit$random$0="" lit$random$1="">`.